goyox86/elpr-sources/dining-philosophers.md

 3. Comen
 4. Devuelven los tenedores.

-1. A philosopher picks up the fork on their left.
-2. They then pick up the fork on their right.
-3. They eat.
-4. They return the forks.

 Now, let’s imagine this sequence of events:

 1. Philosopher 1 begins the algorithm, picking up the fork on their left.